Southern African Renewable Energy Investment and Growth Programme

 What is the Soaring Programme?

-The SOARING programme, launched in June 2019, will design and implement a prototype approach to prepare, bundle and structure investments into small and medium-sized clean energy projects in Zambia, Tanzania and Namibia.
+The SOARING programme, launched in June 2019, will design and implement a prototype approach to prepare, bundle and structure investments into small and medium-sized clean energy projects in Zambia and Tanzania.
 SOARING aims to launch a sustainable climate finance catalyst programme for SMEs and support countries in mobilising and channelling climate and private finance to achieve their NDCs and SDG (7) goals.
 The project will assess supply, demand, and framework conditions for several SME-level clean energy alternatives in agricultural value chains, as well as off-grid power provision for rural and peri-urban areas.

 The Soaring programme

 The SOARING programme is aiming to comprehensively address market barriers national development banks and local financial institutions are facing in financing clean energy projects and businesses.
 SOARING aims to achieve this through providing credit enhancement instruments to participating financial institutions, as well as targeted capacity buildings/trainings on clean energy/climate finance and support in the origination of a clean energy pipeline to access funding.

 Topics to be addressed include an overview of the Tanzanian/Zambian energy market, key climate finance principles, RE technologies for productive use and rural electrification as well as technical and financial assessment of RE/EE projects.
 These theoretical inputs will be set against the backdrop of case studies in the Tanzanian and Zambian context.